Emirates NBD Poetry For All Competition

 - The semi-final will take place from 1 – 12 November 2020

-- Registered schools will receive an official email about the details of the semi-final round, including the date, timings and venue.
+- Registered schools will receive an email about the details of the semi-final round, including the date, timings and venue

-- The judges will choose the finalists to qualify for the final round.
+- The judges will select the students who will go forward to the finals.

-- Announcement of the finalists will be sent to all participating schools.
+- An email will be sent to all participating schools announcing the finalists

 Round 3: Final Round

-- The final round will be held on Tuesday 5 March 2019 during the Festival.
+- The final round will be held on Tuesday 4 Feb 2020 during the Festival

 - The judges will evaluate each finalist’s performance and the winners for each age group will then be announced.

 - The judges’ decisions are final, and no correspondence will be entered into with regard to these decisions.

 The winners in each category will be honoured in a ceremony during the Month of Reading in March 2021 and will receive winners’ plaques.

-Confident delivery: The auditory impact of the performance.
-Volume, pace, clarity of pronunciation in the student’s natural accent make an engaging performance.
+The auditory impact of the performance; volume, pace, clarity of pronunciation in the student’s natural accent make an engaging performance.
 The listeners must be pulled in and feel compelled to hear every word.